 What is PAT Testing?

-PAT testing or portable appliance testing is an very important part of any company health & safety policy.
-Becoming a PAT Tester offers electricians, facilities managers and everyone looking for a new business opportunity to take advantage of the PAT Testing requirements
+Portable Appliance Testing is a valuable skill for electricians and others involved in ensuring electrical equipment is maintained in a safe condition.
+Becoming a PAT Tester offers electricians, facilities managers and everyone looking for a new business opportunity to take advantage of the PAT Testing requirements.

 PAT Testing Introduction

 According to The Health & Safety Executive, around 25% of all reportable electrical accidents involve portable appliances.
 The Electricity at Work Regulations place a legal responsibility on employers, employees and self-employed persons to comply with the provisions of the Electricity at Work regulations and take all reasonable steps to ensure that no danger arises from the use of such equipment.
 Thus, in effect, a systematic and regular program of maintenance, inspection and testing is required.
 The Health & Safety at Work Act (1974) places this obligation in the following circumstances:

 - Where portable appliances are used by employees.

 - Where the public may use portable appliances in establishments such as schools, hospitals, shops and hotels etc.

 The level of inspection and testing requirement depends upon the level of risk of the portable appliance becoming faulty, which is in turn dependant upon the type of portable appliance, the nature of its use and the environment in which the appliance is used.

 The publication the Code of Practice for In-service Inspection and Testing of Electrical Equipment published by The Institution of Electrical Engineers (the IEE) is a guide that forms the basis for portable appliance testing (PAT) in the U.K.